programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 {% include figure.html filename="visualizing-with-bokeh-1.png" caption="Plotting a Single Glyph" %}

 A web browser will now appear showing the html file with your visualization.
-The red circles, blue line, and green triangles are the result of our glyph method calls.
+The red circles, blue line, and yellow triangles are the result of our glyph method calls.
 Clicking the legend in the upper right corner will show/hide each glyph type.
 Note that Bokeh has automatically handled the creation of the grid-lines and tick labels.

 Along the right-hand side, the default toolbar is also displayed.
 The tools include drag, box zoom, wheel zoom, save, reset, and help.
 Using these tools, a user can pan along the plot or zoom in on interesting portions of the data.
 Since this is a stand-alone HTML page, which includes a reference to BokehJS, it can be immediately passed to a co-worker for exploration or posted to the web.